You could say that I thought I’d already seen all hell breaking loose before. Dred Dixon? Not a stranger to hell and destruction.

 It was a cloud of orcs on thunderbirds.
 About twenty-five of them.
 And they were headed straight for us.

-Don’t want to miss updates?
+Don’t want to miss an update?
 By clicking the button below, you’ll be invited to join the N.A.
 Grotepas newsletter.
-Chapter 5 will be released in a few days.
-Subscribers to the newsletter will receive: the new series title before anyone else, cover reveals, and the first chance to read Dred and Hank’s next arc 5 book series before it’s released to major stores.
+Though you can subscribe for the free version, there is also a paid version ($5/month or $30 for the year) which gives you full access to my Urban Fantasy titles before they launch.
+Chapter 4 is already out.
+Subscribers to the newsletter will receive: the new series title before anyone else, cover reveals, and the first chance to read Dred and Hank’s next 5 book series before it’s released to major stores.